andrea-fs/DL_satellite_image_segmentation/README.md

 ## Results

 After training the model, the output will include the segmented images where each pixel is classified into the respective class based on the trained model.

+## Notes

+The DRU-Net is a variant of the U-Net that uses dilated convolutions and residual connections.
+The number of param it's just 49k